cathiechentx/HeroElement/HeroElement-en.md

 			</div>

-	- Show the HeroElement on screen after it finishing paint.
-This could reduce the appearance of white screen or part drawing.
-It couldn't be sure if the images has been drawed.
+	- Show the HeroElement on screen after it finish paint.
+This could reduce the appearance of white screen.
+It couldn't be sure if the images has been drew.
 "FullPaintFinished" fired when all subresouces finish loading.

 			<div id="mask" style="position:fixed; width:100%; height:100%; background-color:blue;"></div>